 The Victorians Love for Dogs and Cats

 One reason why Henriette painted so many dogs, cats, and other animals is that the Victorians had a great love for dogs, cats, and other pets.
-So it would be natural that many pets would also be shown in paintings, or a painting of your pet could be an important part of the Victorian decor.
+So it would be natural that many pets would also be shown in paintings, or a painting of your pet could be an essential part of the Victorian decor.

 For those of us who are animal lovers, we have the Victorians to thank as they changed our attitude towards having domestic animals such as dogs and cats as pets.
-Jane Hamlett, professor of modern British history at Royal Holloway, University of London, and Professor Julie-Marie Strange at the University of Durham, has been leading a study on pets’ history, particularly in the Victorian Era.
+Jane Hamlett, professor of modern British history at Royal Holloway, University of London, and Professor Julie-Marie Strange at the University of Durham, have been leading a study on pets’ history, particularly in the Victorian Era.
 Professor Hamlett has said:

 “We thought we would find that there has been an increase in people’s emotional investment in pets in recent times, but what we’ve actually found is that people in the early 19th century were also very emotionally invested in their animals.
 They just expressed that in a different way….They had a different cultural sense of what a pet should be.”